Littoral Response Group: Littoral Response Group (South)

-Littoral Response Group (South) had been assigned responsibility for operations in the Indo-Pacific, though both ships normally assigned to LRG (S) may not always be available in the region.
+Littoral Response Group (South) had been assigned responsibility for operations in the Indo-Pacific, though both ships normally assigned to LRG (S) were usually not available in the region.

 LRG (S) formed in September 2023 with RFAs Argus and Lyme Bay assigned as its principal vessels.
 The commando element is provided by 40 Commando Royal Marines who carried out pre-deployment training in the Mojave Desert in October 2021 in order to prepare them for their role.
 They trained alongside Dutch Marines who will also be providing part of the LRG.
 The Commando Logistic Regiment, 30 Commando Information Exploitation Group, 24 Commando Royal Engineers and 29 Commando Royal Artillery also provide components as required.
 In total, the task group will comprise up to 500 British troops and 120 Dutch troops.

 On 12 October 2023, the UK deployed LRG(S), consisting of RFAs Argus and Lyme Bay and supported by RAF P-8 Poseidon aircraft operating from RAF Akrotiri, to the Eastern Mediterranean during the Gaza war.